kylemanna/blog.kylemanna.com/_posts/2014-12-26-booting-virtualbox-from-usb-drive.md

     Unfortunately the permissions are screwy and your local user needs to access `$DEV`.
 Since udev manages `/dev` these days, the permissions will revert to normal on the next hotplug.

 3. Create a new VirtualBox machine.
 When prompted to create a new hard drive, specify `~/VirtualBox VMs/usb.vmdk`.
 Ubuntu 14.04 Desktop requires at least 1 GB of RAM, so keep that in mind when creating the virtual machine.

+## Apple OS X Notes

+* Sometimes OS X insists on automounting volumes which causes VirtualBox to complain about with errors like `VBOX_E_OBJECT_NOT_FOUND`.
+Try unmounting to release the resource:

+        diskutil unmountDisk $DEV